JanJericevic/MiRco_robot/README.md

 **NOTE:** if you're on a machine with no OS wide ROS install and don't have a `catkin ws`, build the Docker image at the root of the directory where you copied the ROS packages to.
 The build commands remain the same.

-To avoid permissions issues with shared files between the host computer and the image container, we create a user with `sudo` permissions inside the image.
+To avoid permissions issues with shared files between the host computer and the image container, we create a user with `sudo` permissions inside the image (this is especially relevant during [development](#volume-mounting)).
 User profile can be changed when building the image (the `build-arg` mentioned above) and inside the Dockerfile.
 The current profile settings are:

 > ***username***: same as the host username that built the image